International Telehealth for Digestive Disorders

 My Approach

-- Precision herbal formulations
+• Precision herbal formulations

-- Holistic clinical analysis
+• Broad clinical analysis

-- Patterns and processes guide treatment, rather than labels alone.
+• Medical data is contextualized rather than expected to stand alone.
+Patterns and processes guide treatment, rather than labels alone.

-- Structured telehealth care
+• Structured telehealth care

-- One-on-one sessions with clear goals, tracking, and ongoing refinement.
+• One-on-one sessions with clear goals, tracking, and ongoing refinement.

-“I aim to create treatment that is both effective and understandable.
-People often leave sessions with a clearer understanding of what’s happening and a sense of relief that the process now has structure and direction.“
+I work to create treatments that are effective where other’s have failed.
+People often leave sessions with a sense of relief that the process has individual structure and direction.

 My Background

-- Doctor of Oriental Medicine (DOM, Lic. #936, NM)
+• Doctor of Oriental Medicine (DOM, Lic. #936, NM)

-- MS in Oriental Medicine – International Institute of Chinese Medicine / Southwest Acupuncture College
+• MS in Oriental Medicine – International Institute of Chinese Medicine / Southwest Acupuncture College

-- Diplomate in Oriental Medicine (Dipl.OM, #29446 NCCAOM)
+• Diplomate in Oriental Medicine (Dipl.OM, #29446 NCBAHM)

-- BA in Philosophy – University of Delaware
+• BA in Philosophy – University of Delaware

-I have practiced with patients from diverse backgrounds, contributed to peer-reviewed scientific literature, supervised students and taught courses at Southwest Acupuncture College.
+I have practiced with patients from diverse backgrounds, contributed to peer-reviewed scientific literature, and supervised students and taught courses at Southwest Acupuncture College.

 Why This Matters

 Chronic digestive disorders often involve long periods of uncertainty, self-monitoring, and ineffective or counterproductive interventions.
 My goal is to reduce that burden by providing care that responds clearly and adjusts decisively, rather than asking patients to wait indefinitely without feedback.
+This is the great benefit of individualized treatment.

-“Becoming a better bridge requires engaging seriously with both Western and East Asian modes of thought.
+Becoming a better bridge requires engaging seriously with both Western and East Asian modes of thought.
 That engagement allows for care that is grounded, coherent, and clinically useful.”

 Professional Publications